adel-dabah/ml_capstone2/README.md

 As part of MLzoomcamp, we developed a CNN model to achieve efficiency and accuracy by adjusting and tuning the model's parameters.

+mri_deepL_classification_1 files for training and tuning model's parameters

+MRI_v1_07_0.923.keras is the saved tensorflow model

+mri.model.tflite is the tensorflow lite model delpoyed in AWS service

+Predict and predict_tf_lite for the above models respectively

 ---

 ## Dataset Information